 Skills and Expertise: Some knowledge of military/VA chaplaincy would be most helpful.
 Members would normally be retired, reserve or former chaplains or spouses, or have extensive military experience.
 As our work deals often with the middle and upper courts of the church, persons with past or current experience in elected or staff positions would be helpful.

-Nominated by GANC: 8 At-Large; 1 membership from GAMC - Over a four year term.
+Nominated by GANC: 8 At-Large; 1 membership from Presbyterian Mission Agency Board - Over a four year term.
 Find out more about the Presbyterian Council for Chaplains and Military Personnel.

 The purpose of the Presbyterian Disaster Assistance Advisory Committee is to give policy advice, review the work, assist in setting strategic program direction and planning, and recommend an annual budget.
 This "is a ministry of relief and response to national and international disasters, aid to refugees and displaced persons, refugee resettlement and efforts toward development."
 This ministry is "carried out through ecumenical partnerships, related church agencies, middle governing bodies, and congregations."
-Nominated by the General Assembly Nominating Committee and elected by the General Assembly, this committee reports to the General Assembly Mission Council’s Justice Mission Committee.
+Nominated by the General Assembly Nominating Committee and elected by the General Assembly, this committee reports to the Presbyterian Mission Agency Board.

-Each member is expected to assist in: 1) giving policy advice; 2) reviewing the work of PDA; 3) assisting in setting strategic program direction and planning; 4) participating in recommending an annual budget; 5) being personally involved in program interpretation of the One Great Hour of Sharing; 6) contributing their knowledge and expertise in disaster relief; and 7) working with staff to develop and implement communication and fund-raising strategies.
+Each member is expected to: 1) review and provide advice for the ongoing work of PDA to ensure that PDA is strategically aligned with the priorities of the Presbyterian Mission Agency 2) assist in setting strategic program direction and planning; 3) review and provide advice as to how designated funds should be/have been spent in large scale disasters (over $500,000) 4) be personally involved in program interpretation of the One Great Hour of Sharing; 5) contribute their knowledge and expertise in disaster relief; and 7) support the development and implementation of communication and fund-raising strategies.
 The committee is comprised of seven (7) At-Large members.
 Members are eligible to serve one four-year term and are eligible for consideration to one additional term.

-Skills & Expertise Needed: The Advisory Committee seeks persons with special skills and knowledge in communication/public relations, financial management, and strategic planning.
-Experience in disaster response or international relief ministries are a pre-requisite for membership on the committee.
+Skills & Expertise Needed: Experience in disaster response or international relief ministries are a pre-requisite for membership on the he Advisory Committee.
+The committee additionally seeks persons with special skills and knowledge in communication/public relations, financial management, and strategic planning.

 Time Requirement: Meets twice a year for 2-3 days each meeting.
 One to two conference calls between meetings.